 More from Babytalk: The Best Way to Cope With Contractions During Labour

-Please send along any stories you have of how you induced your labour naturally, I would love to share them on the blog if you’re interested.
+Please send along any stories you have of how you induced your labour naturally, I would love to share them on the blog.
 I really believe that women learn best from other women’s experiences, so don’t be shy, contact me!

 Hey there would you mind stating which blog platform you’re using?